islscq/Jilu-dialect-dataset/README.md

 # Jilu-dialect-dataset

-This dataset is for research purposes only and commercial use is prohibited.
-The dataset is currently being organized...
+This dataset is solely for research purposes and commercial use is strictly prohibited.
+Please contact xialin178@gmail.com to obtain the full version of the dataset.